LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/orm-intro/index.md

 - `Description`
 - `ContactEmail`

 Now we want to store this information in a MySQL database.
 We can use ORM so that the database of our application has a table to contain all objects instantiated from the `Events` class.

-The table called `Events` has four columns: interger `Id`, varchar `Name`, a varchar `Description`, and a varchar `ContactEmail`.
+The table called `Events` has four columns:
+- interger `Id`
+- varchar `Name`
+- varchar `Description`
+- varchar `ContactEmail`.

 Now, let's instantiate a C# `Events` object: